compiiile/compiiile/README.md

 folder, being able to **search** through it, make **slides** out of it, and get a **production-ready** build of all the files as a knowledge base.
 On top of that, finding a tool with a sweet and simple UI is not that easy.

-That's what compiiile does.
+That's what Compiiile does.
 And it does it hassle-free !

 ## Features